a7hybnj2/eme_antenna/README.md

 - [ ] reformat pictures so they work on github
 - [ ] test flex of slot
 - [ ] test nut and bolt size
+- [ ] reverse nut and bolt for main bracket so both can be loosened when installed

 ## Notes:
 70cm EME portable station